-Delisted Games started (and continues) as a series of YouTube videos that presents delisted games in an archival format.
-After receiving tons of comments on these videos asking why the games were removed and how to get them back I decided to start this site.
-That was June 2016 and since then the site has more than quadrupled in content, features, and viewership year after year.
+Delisted Games started as a series of YouTube videos (on my old personal channel that’s since been deleted) that presented delisted games in an archival format.
+After receiving tons of comments on those videos asking why the games were removed and how to get them back I decided to start this site.
+That was June of 2016 and since then the site has more than quadrupled in content, features, and readership.

 So who’s behind this thing?